KTaisei/stophone/README.md

 ## system

-I am creating a program that uses the smartphone's acceleration sensor in the background, performs calculations, and displays the screen.
-When the app detects that you are walking at a speed of 3-5km/h, the app will launch and display the message "Don't use phone."
+・Information obtained from the smartphone's acceleration sensor

+・Proprietary algorithm

+Using these, the app detects when you are walking while using your smartphone and warns you when you are walking while using your smartphone.

 ## Getting Started